mcollovati/vaadin-twitter-widgets/twitter-widgets-demo/src/main/resources/org/vaadin/addon/twitter/demo/share_button.md

 # Twitter widgets for Vaadin

-Twitter widgets for Vaadin is a Vaadin 7 addon that provides UI components to integrate an application with Twitter using [Twitter for Websites](https://dev.twitter.com/web/overview).
+Twitter widgets for Vaadin is a Vaadin addon that provides UI components to integrate an application with Twitter using [Twitter for Websites](https://dev.twitter.com/web/overview).

-This demo is powered by [Viritin](https://vaadin.com/directory#!addon/viritin).

 ## Tweet button